-To restore the favourable conservation condition of Old sessile oak woods with Ilex and Blechnum in the British Isles in St. Gobnet's Wood SAC, which is defined by the following list of attributes and targets:
+To restore the favourable conservation condition of Old sessile oak woods with Ilex and Blechnum in the British Isles in Mucksna Wood SAC, which is defined by the following list of attributes and targets:

-Attribute Measure Target Notes Habitat area Hectares Area stable or increasing, subject to natural processes Old sessile oak woods with Ilex and Blechnum in the British Isles is present at St. Gobnet's Wood SAC.
-The SAC contains two discrete blocks of woodland, St Gobnet's Wood to the south and Cascade Wood to the north (NPWS internal files).
-As part of the National Survey of Native Woodlands (NSNW), St Gobnet's Wood (NSNW site code 1308) was surveyed by Perrin et al. (2008).
-St Gobnet's Wood (site number 236) was also included in a survey of ancient and long-established woodlands in County Cork (Daly and Perrin, 2010).
-Map 2 shows the surveyed area of old sessile oak woodland within the SAC.
-The area has been calculated as 28.8ha based on Perrin et al. (2008).
-It is important to note that Cascade Wood was not covered by the NSNW and further areas of old sessile oak woods may be present within the SAC Habitat distribution Occurrence No decline, subject to natural processes.
+Attribute Measure Target Notes Habitat area Hectares Area stable or increasing, subject to natural processes.
+See map 2 Old sessile oak woods with Ilex and Blechnum in the British Isles is present at Mucksna Wood SAC.
+As part of the National Survey of Native Woodlands (NSNW), Mucksna Wood (NSNW site code 1794) was surveyed by Perrin et al. (2008).
+Map 2 shows the minimum area of old sessile oak woodland within the SAC, which is estimated to be 10.0ha (Perrin et al., 2008).
+It is important to note that further unsurveyed areas may be present within the SAC Habitat distribution Occurrence No decline, subject to natural processes.
 The surveyed woodland location is shown on map 2 Distribution based on Perrin et al. (2008).
-It is important to note that further areas of the Annex I habitat may be present within the SAC Woodland size Hectares Area stable or increasing.
+It is important to note that further unsurveyed areas may be present within the SAC Woodland size Hectares Area stable or increasing.
 Where topographically possible, "large" woods at least 25ha in size and "small" woods at least 3ha in size The target areas for individual woodlands aim to reduce habitat fragmentation and benefit those species requiring 'deep' woodland conditions (Peterken, 2002).
-In some cases, topographical constraints may restrict expansion Woodland structure: cover and height Percentage; metres; centimetres 30%; median canopy The target aims for a diverse structure with a relatively closed canopy containing mature trees; subcanopy layer with semi-mature trees and shrubs and well-developed herb layer and ground layer.
+In some cases, topographical constraints may restrict expansion Woodland structure: cover and height Percentage; metres; centimetres 30%; median canopy The target aims for a diverse structure with a relatively closed canopy containing mature trees; subcanopy layer with semi-mature trees and shrubs; and well-developed herb layer and ground layer.
 Assessment criteria are described in Daly et al. (in prep.) and O'Neill and Barron (2013) Woodland structure: community diversity and extent Hectares Maintain diversity and extent of community types Described in Perrin et al. (2008).
-See also the Irish Vegetation Classification (Perrin, 2016; www.biodiversityireland.ie/projects/national- vegetation-database/irish-vegetation-classification) Woodland structure: natural regeneration Seedling:sapling:pole ratio Seedlings, saplings and pole age-classes of target species for 91A0 woodlands and other native tree species occur in adequate proportions to ensure survival of woodland canopy The target species for habitat 91A0 are sessile oak (Quercus petraea) and the hybrid oak Quercus x rosacea .
+See also the Irish Vegetation Classification (Perrin, 2016; www.biodiversityireland.ie/projects/national-vegetation-database/irish-vegetation-classification) Woodland structure: natural regeneration Seedling: sapling: pole ratio Seedlings, saplings and pole age-classes of target species for 91A0 woodlands and other native tree species occur in adequate proportions to ensure survival of woodland canopy The target species for 91A0 are sessile oak ( Quercus petraea ) and the hybrid oak Quercus x rosacea .
 Assessment criteria are described in Daly et al. (in prep.) and O'Neill and Barron (2013) Woodland structure: dead wood Number per hectare At least 19 stems/ha of dead wood of at least 20cm diameter Dead wood is a valuable resource and an integral part of a healthy, functioning woodland ecosystem.
 Dead wood comprises old senescent trees, standing dead trees, fallen dead wood (including large branches) and rotten stumps of any species.
 Assessment criteria are described in Daly et al. (in prep.) and O'Neill and Barron (2013) Woodland structure: veteran trees Number per hectare No decline Veteran trees are important habitats for bryophytes, lichens, saproxylic organisms, and some bird species.
 Their retention is important to ensure continuity of habitats/niches and propagule sources